-‘Bold And The Beautiful’ Spoilers For Monday: Zoe Receives A Devastating Blow
+'Bold And The Beautiful' Spoilers For Monday: Zoe Receives A Devastating Blow

-The Bold and the Beautiful spoilers for Monday, January 25 reveals that Zoe Buckingham (Kiara Barnes) will receive a life-altering text.
-The model will realize that she may have made a mistake with Carter Walton (Lawrence Saint-Victor) because her heart longs for someone else
+The Bold and the Beautiful spoilers for Monday, January 25 reveal that Zoe Buckingham (Kiara Barnes) will receive a life-altering text.
+The model will realize that she may have made a mistake with Carter Walton (Lawrence Saint-Victor) because her heart longs for someone else.

 Zoe will receive a sweet note that was sent a long time ago, per The TV Guide.
 Zende Forrester Dominguez (Delon de Metz) urged her to make different choices in the message, but she never received his text because of a technology fail.